| tadyatha om gate gate paragate parasamgate bodhi svaha

 Ill people - especially addicts - usually have a lot of it.

-People having trouble at work, trouble at home, trouble in the marriage, overweight and undervalued, overworked and underpaid.
+People having polarizing catalysis at work, polarizing catalysis at home, polarizing catalysis in the marriage, overweight and undervalued, overworked and underpaid.

 Oh, yeah.
 LOTS of it.